UPPMAX/programming_formalisms_intro/doc/deploy.md

   - Basically all Python projects use Sphinx but **Sphinx is not limited to Python**
   - [Read the docs](http://readthedocs.org)
     hosts public Sphinx documentation for free!
-  - Also hostable anywhere else, like Github pages. **← this is what we use for this lesson
+  - Also hostable anywhere else, like GitHub pages. **← this is what we use for this lesson
   - API documentation possible
 - [Jekyll](https://jekyllrb.com)
   - Generates HTML from Markdown.